mathiasmeeusengt/oca_modules_table/docs/_build/html/_sources/dev_guide/source_code.rst.txt

 section, at the top right under the subtitle "Update Docs" is a guide / cheatsheet to the basics of Restructuredtext.

-If the files are edited as desired (and saved), they need to be:
+If the files are edited as desired (and saved), they need to be pushed to GitHub.
+This can be done from GitHub Desktop:

-#.
-Commit to <branch>(usually "master").
-Putting something in the summary is required
+1. Put something in the summary, as this is required
+2. Commit to <branch>(usually "master")
-#.
-Pushed to origin (View image below)
+3. Push to origin (View image below, the button(3) will change its text once a commit has been made)

 .. image:: commit_push.png